GoBoldMS/fin_cli/README.md

 # Fin CLI

 ## About
-Fin CLI is a versatile command-line tool designed for financial analysts and enthusiasts.
+Fin CLI is a versatile command-line tool designed for financial analyses.
 It enables efficient stock data retrieval from Finzive.com.
-This tool stands out for its ease of use, comprehensive stock screening options, and detailed financial calculations, including price/assets ratio analysis.
+This tool stands out for its ease of use, comprehensive stock screening options, and simplified easy to use reports.

 ## Features
 - Stock screening with full range of Finzive.com options.